OmkarKhedkar/RAG_for_TCGA_Pancreatic_Adenocarcinoma_dataset/README.md

 4. Upload your pancreatic cancer genomic data files
 5. Start querying and exploring the data!

+## Sample Questions

+Here are some example questions you can ask our Pancreatic Cancer Genomics RAG:

+1. **Basic Information:**
+   - What are the most common genetic mutations in pancreatic cancer?
+   - How does the KRAS gene contribute to pancreatic cancer development?

+2. **Diagnosis and Prognosis:**
+   - What genomic markers are used for early detection of pancreatic cancer?
+   - How do specific gene expressions correlate with survival rates in pancreatic cancer patients?

+3. **Treatment-related:**
+   - Which genetic profiles respond best to chemotherapy in pancreatic cancer?
+   - How does the BRCA mutation affect treatment options for pancreatic cancer?

+4. **Research and Clinical Trials:**
+   - What are the latest genomic targets for pancreatic cancer immunotherapy?
+   - How do epigenetic changes influence pancreatic cancer progression?

+5. **Comparative Analysis:**
+   - How do genomic profiles of pancreatic cancer differ from those of other gastrointestinal cancers?
+   - What genetic similarities exist between familial and sporadic cases of pancreatic cancer?

+Note: The accuracy and depth of answers will depend on the data uploaded and processed by the system.

 ## Roadmap

 - [x] Basic RAG implementation